Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 The fish swim together to keep the current at exactly the pace they want.
 Some signs are more drawn to relationships than others, while others want heightened independence and singularity.
 Pisces prefers to have a person in their universe: they believe that with aging you need a partner to accomplish tasks.
 They believe in soul mates.

 In your home, this means you need to give everything a partner.
-Pisces can handle multiplicity: its power number is 12, so when arranging your home it might help to have 6 of 2 pairs altogether.
+Pisces can handle multiplicity: its power number is 12, so when arranging your home it might help to have six of two pairs altogether.
 12 candles on the table, 12 fishes in the aquarium, 12 chalices, 12 disciples, and 12 apostles.
 (Christianity is full of Pisces symbols from washing the feet, fishing, to the actions of Jesus himself.)

 Where Gemini is about mimicry, Pisces is about reflection.